 To mark the 200th anniversary of the birth of Tennyson in 2009 Kate presented several lecture recitals on the poet and his musical connections.
 Kate very much enjoys presenting illustrated lectures such as these, on a number of subjects, and they are extremely popular with audiences.
 Do contact Kate to discuss the wide range of subjects available.

-A noted exponent of unaccompanied traditional folk songs, Kate has appeared at folk clubs and venues throughout the country, including an appearance at the National Folk Festival as a finalist in the Brewhouse Competition, and has released a CD of unaccompanied traditional songs, ‘Songs for my supper’.
-Her next recording project is entitled 'Albion's Forgotten Daughters: some songs of the women of England'.
+A noted exponent of unaccompanied traditional folk songs, Kate has appeared at folk clubs and venues throughout the country, including an appearance at the National Folk Festival as a finalist in the Brewhouse Competition, and has released two CDs of unaccompanied traditional songs, ‘Songs for my supper’ and 'Albion's Forgotten Daughters'.

 'With mortal voice' is a CD of unaccompanied hymns, chants and spirituals from an number of different traditions and includes mediaeval music, works by Hildegard of Bingen, liturgical chants of the Armenian orthodox church and African American spiritiuals as well as English folk hymns.
 This blend of traditional and mediaeval repertoire is very successful and Kate's programmes 'Singularis' and 'Songs of Heaven, Songs of Earth' explore different aspects of these genres.

-You can buy Kate's CDs on this website or at Horncastle Music Shop, Bull Ring, Horncastle, Lincolnshire; Counterpoint Music, Grantham Street, Lincoln and Off the Beaten Tracks, Aswell Street, Louth, Lincolnshire.
+You can buy Kate's CDs on this website or at Horncastle Music Shop, Bull Ring, Horncastle, Lincolnshire and Off the Beaten Tracks, Aswell Street, Louth, Lincolnshire.

 Kate is a member of Equity and of The British Voice Association.